gitpcl/project-1/README.md

 ### :mortar_board: Who was the instructor?

-The instructor for this module was Myke Brito [Diego Fernandes](https://github.com/maykbrito)
+The instructor for this module was [Myke Brito](https://github.com/maykbrito)

 ### :memo: License